jarlold/wifi_sharingan/README.md

   <img src="./sharingan.gif"/>
 </p>

-So in Naruto ninja can detect eachother's presence through their ninja senses, and they can have special eye-characteristics (such as sharingan) that allow them to detect more through ninja magic.<br><br>
+In Naruto, the ninja can detect eachother's presence through their ninja senses.
+Sharingan is a special eye characteristic that increases the ninja's perception, allowing them to even detect the presence of others even better (among other things).

-I thought this was super cool, but according to Wikipedia ninja magic isn't real- so I had to improvise. <br>
+I thought this was super cool and went to learn this skill, but according to Wikipedia ninja magic isn't real- so I improvised.

 ## What does it do though?